OpenTranslationBible/open-bible/en-GB/38.Zechariah/md/zechariah-10.md

 ## Zechariah 10:12

-> And I will strengthen them in the Lord,
+> And I will empower them in the Lord,
 > And in His name they will walk,” declares the Lord.